xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/memory-manager-statistics.md

 <h1 class="heading"><span class="name">Memory Manager Statistics</span><span class="command">R←{X}(2000⌶)Y</span></h1>

 This function returns information about the state of the workspace and provides a means to reset certain statistics and to control workspace allocation.
 This I-Beam is provided for performance tuning and is VERY LIKELY to change in the next release.
-See also Workspace Management on page 1Workspace Management.
+See also [Workspace Management](../../UserGuide/Installation and Configuration/Workspace Management.htm#Workspace_Management)Workspace Management.

 `Y` is a simple integer scalar or vector containing values listed in the table below.